INJURED FROM AN AUTOMOBILE MALFUNCTION?

 If you have been injured by a dangerous and defective car or car part, know that you are not alone.
-At the Delventhal Law Office, our team of car accident attorneys in Fort Wayne has helped injured consumers receive millions of dollars in compensation.
+At the Delventhal Law Office, our team of auto manufacturer liability attorneys in Fort Wayne have helped injured consumers receive millions of dollars in compensation.
 All you need to do is reach out to us by picking up the phone.

 We offer a free consultation, which you can schedule by calling (260) 238-8608.